Creating a New Kind of Doctor

 About

-Suzannah K. Creech, Ph.D., is an associate professor in the Department of Psychiatry and Behavioral Sciences and the assistant dean of research at Dell Medical School.
+Suzannah K. Creech, Ph.D., is a professor in the Department of Psychiatry and Behavioral Sciences and the assistant dean of research at Dell Medical School.
 She is also a research psychologist for the Central Texas Veterans Health Care System.

 A 2001 graduate of the psychology honors program at The University of Texas at Austin, Creech received her doctorate in clinical psychology at Texas A&M University in 2008.
 There, she worked in an applied human psychophysiology laboratory, where she examined the influence of trauma exposure on pain perception.